Skip to content

 Shape traffic

-With Shape traffic, a Traffic Shaping Policy can be applied directly to the rule.
+With Shape traffic a traffic shaping policy can be applied directly to the rule.
+This is relevant for:

 • VoIP

-• backup traffic
+• Backup traffic

-• slow WAN links
+• slow WAN routes

 DSCP marking

-DSCP marking marks packets for Quality of Service on downstream network devices.
+DSCP marking marks packets for quality of service on downstream network devices.

 Scan with NDR Active threat intelligence